Temple Baptist Church - 12-1-2019

 250 A.D. - Decius issued an edict in 250 that demanded, at the least, an annual offering of sacrifice at the Roman altars to the gods and the genius of the emperor.
 Everyone was commanded to come to Rome once a year and sacrifice to the Roman gods.
 Those who offered such sacrifices were given a certificate called a libellus.

-Libellus - libellus (plural libelli) in the Roman Empire was any brief document written on individual pages (as opposed to scrolls or tablets), particularly official documents issued by governmental authorities.
+Libellus - A libellus (plural libelli) in the Roman Empire was any brief document written on individual pages (as opposed to scrolls or tablets), particularly official documents issued by governmental authorities.

-The term libellus has particular historical significance for the libelli (the plural form of libellus) that were issued during the reign of Emperor Decius to citizens to certify performance of required pagan sacrifices in order to demonstrate loyalty to the authorities of the Roman Empire
+The term libellus has particular historical significance for the libelli (the plural form of libellus) that were issued during the reign of Emperor Decius to citizens to certify performance of required pagan sacrifices in order to demonstrate loyalty to the authorities of the Roman Empire.

 Local churches were later agitated by the problem of how to deal with those who denied their Christian faith to get such certificates.
 Fortunately for the church, the persecution lasted only until the death of Decius in the next year; but the tortures that Origen suffered were later the cause of his death.6 Although there were periods of state persecution by order of the emperors, no major persecution occurred after that of Decius and Valerian, under whom Cyprian was martyred, until the reign of Diocletian (245–313).